-In Spain, all oil operators authorized to distribute oil products and LPG, and, since 2004, all natural-gas operators, are legally obliged to be members of CORES (there are 100 members in total).
+In Spain, all oil operators authorized to distribute oil products and LPG, and, since 2004, all natural-gas operators, are legally obliged to be members of CORES (there are 136 members in total, as of June 2009).
 Retail distributors and consumers of imported oil and gas products are obliged to pay monthly fees to CORES but do not have member status.
-Members from the oil sector, however, continue to contribute almost 99% of the company's total fee income (see chart 1).
+Of total fee income for 2010, 85% will likely be concentrated in only six members, all of which are active the oil sector (see chart 1).